 Exploration drilling in Block 4

 The drilling aimed at evaluating the possible presence of hydrocarbons and was carried by a dynamically positioned drillship, unanchored to the sea bottom.
 It was competed to a depth of 4,076 meters and through approximately 1,500 meters of water depth.
-The drilling activity is taking place 30 km North of Beirut.
-Scheduled to last approximately 60 days, the drilling phase aims at evaluating the possible presence of hydrocarbons.
+The drilling activity took place 30 km North of Beirut.

 Steps of offshore exploration drilling

-An exploration well does not allow the production of hydrocarbons however, it verifies their presence and allow the collection of many essential information such as: pressure, temperature, permeability, composition of the geological layers and nature of the fluid within the rocks.
+An exploration well does not allow the production of hydrocarbons however, it verifies their presence and allows the collection of many essential information such as: pressure, temperature, permeability, composition of the geological layers and nature of the fluid within the rocks.
 The collected data during this stage will validate or not the presence of hydrocarbons.
 For more info, watch the video.

 Previously several important steps have been performed to prepare the drilling activity in Block 4.
 To know more, please check the videos below.